AkashSDas/git-and-github/README.md

 - git commit -a - to commit all files to the staging area
 - git commit -a -m "message" - to commit all files to the staging area with a message

+## Remote repositories

+Git is popular option to collaborate with other developers.
+Popular services are Github, Bitbucket and Gitlab.

+- git remote - to see the list of remote repositories you have access to
+- git remote add <remote-name> <url> - to add a remote repository.
+Common <remote-name> value is `origin`
+- git remote -v - to see the list of remote repositories urls you have access to
+- git remote show <remote-name> - to see more details of a remote repository

+## git push

+To push the changes to the remote repository, you need to use the git push command.

+- git push - to push the changes to the remote repository
+- git push <remote-name> - to push the changes to the remote repository
+- git push <remote-name> <branch-name> - to push the changes to the remote repository with a branch name
+- git push <remote-name> <branch-name> -u - `u` flag to set origin repo to the upstream remote in the git config file.
+This allows us to use git pull command to pull from the remote repository without requiring additional arguments.
+You want to use the `-u` flag when remote repo is final source of truth

 ## Shortcuts